-The Broad Summer Scholars Program (BSSP) invites high school students with a strong interest in science to spend six weeks at the
+The Broad Summer Scholars Program (BSSP) invites highly motivated high school students with a strong interest in science to spend six weeks at the

 - No cost to apply or attend

 - Access to an on-staff tutor to review scientific concepts related to student projects